openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Note to the editors: need to sort out credential issuer's client_id with wallet and potentially add example with `wallet_issuer` and `user_hint`

-### Successful Authorization Response
+### Successful Credential Authorization Response

-Authentication Responses MUST be made as defined in [@!RFC6749].
+Authorization Responses MUST be made as defined in [@!RFC6749].

-Below is a non-normative example of a successful Authentication Response:
+Below is a non-normative example of a successful Authorization Response:

 ```
 HTTP/1.1 302 Found